mandar-damle/HDM-documentation/pages/01.HDM Documentation/default.md

 #### HDM 2.1.3 Software

 HDM is delivered as a virtual/software solution; when HDM software is installed, it consists of a single virtual appliance.
-Further deployment of HDM 2.1.3 components then occur on-premises in VMware vCenter and in the cloud on vCD.
+Further deployment of HDM 2.1.3 components then occur on-premises in VMware vCenter and in the cloud on VCD.